yash251/substreams/docs/new/how-to-guides/develop-your-own-substreams/cosmos/injective/usdt-exchanges.md

 {% hint style="success" %}
 **Tip**: This tutorial teaches you how to build a Substreams from scratch.

-Remember that you can auto-generate your Substreams module by usig the [code-generation tools](../../../getting-started/injective/injective-first-sps.md).
+Remember that you can auto-generate your Substreams module by using the [code-generation tools](../../../getting-started/injective/injective-first-sps.md).
 {% endhint %}

 The subgraph uses the [Substreams triggers](../../../consume/subgraph/triggers.md) to import data from the Injective foundational modules.